 Seniors may remember the details of The Black Dahlia case.
-Her killer had beaten her and mutilated Elizabeth Short's face and body, which had been severed at the waist and drained of blood;. surgical or medical expertise by her killer was suggested.
+Elizabeth Shot’s killer had beaten her and mutilated her face and body, which had been severed at the waist and drained of blood;. surgical or medical expertise by her killer was suggested.
 Ligature marks were found on her ankles, wrists, and neck.
 After death her nude body was washed and posed by the killer, who has never been found.

 A person claiming to be Elizabeth Short’s murderer called the Los Angeles Examiner on January 23, 1947, upset that the murder wasn’t getting as much coverage, and offering to mail Short’s effects to the editor.
 The Los Angeles Examiner office received a package on January 24th which had Elizabeth Short’s photographs (she was an aspiring actress), birth certificate, an address book with the name Mark Hansen (a nightclub owner and friend whose home she had stayed at) embossed on the cover, and other names on pieces of paper.
 Notes were written to the newspaper signed the Black Dahlia Avenger.
 The following day, one of Elizabeth Short’s shoes and her purse were reported seen in an alley on top of a garbage can; they were later found at the dump.

 LAPD homicide detective John P. St. John (d.
 1995, called Jigsaw John) worked Elizabeth Short’s murder case from 1947 until his retirement in 1993, and is credited with having commented that “It is amazing how many people offer up a relative as the killer.”